Amy Zerner and Monte Farber: Careers

+Music

+Farber's initial career direction was music; by 1969, he had joined a progressive rock band called The Flow which played free concerts to protest the Vietnam War—including at the Central Park Bandstand, Baruch College, and later at a 1972 campaign rally for George McGovern.
+The couple states that that they had met in October 1974, began dating, and married in 1978.
+By 1978, his music career was burgeoning, and featured in The New York Times in an article focusing on his performances with Roland the Robot, a musical automaton of his own creation.

+As stated in their 2002 autobiographical memoir, Farber continued to pursue a musical career, but struggled to enter the mainstream industry, turning to film and television, and working in the mid-1980s for WNET and as a location manager and personal bodyguard on the films A Chorus Line (1985), The Last Dragon (1985), The Money Pit (1986), and The Secret of My Success (1987).
+As further stated in their autobiographical memoir, facing both professional and personal difficulties, the couple decided to refocus their lives on the shared passions of astrology, tarot, and creativity.

 Publishing

+By the time of the Roland the Robot feature in The New York Times, both Farber and Zerner had become interested in astrology, with Farber providing sun sign astrology columns for the Hamptons-based lifestyle publication Dan's Papers, and Zerner featuring astrological imagery and symbolism in her tapestry art.

 In the mid-1980s, Farber and Zerner decided to combine their interests in astrology, writing, and art into a publication.
 Farber's first book and card set, Karma Cards, was published in 1988 by Penguin Books and sold over 300,000 copies worldwide.
-Following this success, the couple collaborated on the next book, The Enchanted Tarot, published by St. Martin's Press in 1992; Farber provided the text, while Zerner spent 2 years creating the art.
+Following this success, the couple state in interview that they collaborated on the book, The Enchanted Tarot, published by St. Martin's Press in 1992, where they stated that Farber provided the text, and Zerner spent 2 years creating the art.
 The book was another major success, selling over 250,000 copies worldwide.
 More books followed, which included the pair's self-help relationship guide Love, Light and Laughter (2002), Farber's lifestyle guide Quantum Affirmations (2012), and the astrology-based cookbook Signs & Seasons (2017).
-In 2006, Farber and Zerner established a publication deal with Barnes & Noble's imprint Sterling Publishing, leading the chain to establish dedicated shelves for the pair's books in all their stores.

 The couple remained productive during the COVID-19 pandemic, publishing 3 books in 2020–21.

+Jewelry, clothing, and other media

+By 2011, Zerner had designed clothing, and jewelry, the latter for Bergdorf Goodman and celebrity clients.

-The pair were the first astrologers to sell tarot card products on national television, with appearances on QVC and HSN starting in the 1990s.
-Farber developed a tarot reading software application and exhibited at the Consumer Electronics Show in 1996, and later served as a psychic contributor to the financial website TheStreet from 2008 to 2010.
+Farber developed a tarot reading software application and exhibited at the Consumer Electronics Show in 1996.
 In 2020, Zerner and Farber hosted the online weekly talk show Ask the Oracles together with family friend Jeff Pulver.
-In total, Farber and Zerner have had over 50 books published.
-In addition, they have produced card decks, divination sets, and meditation CDs.